Maggi64/moderndash/README.md

 ```

 ## Why is X lodash function not included?
-Please check [You-Dont-Need-Lodash](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) for native replacements.
+Please refer to [You-Dont-Need-Lodash](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) for native replacements.
-If you still think a function is missing open an issue.
+If you still believe a function is missing, please open an issue.